 Section 67(1) of the BIF Act provides that a reference date will arise on:

-Importantly, only 1 payment claim can be served on or from each reference date, meaning that if a payment claim has already been served for that reference date, the claimant will need to wait for the next one to have accrued.
+Importantly, only one payment claim can be served on or from each reference date, meaning that if a payment claim has already been served for that reference date, the claimant will need to wait for the next one to have accrued.

 A date specified in the contract for the making of ‘progress claims’ will be the reference date for the purposes of the BIF Act unless the contract expressly provides otherwise.